vicmoh/dynamic-string-api/README.md

 // Multiply the point value by 2 point_multiplier(position, 2);
 print(
-    "the new for x value is ", _(point_getX(position)),
+    "the new x value is ",
+    _(point_getX(position)),
-    "\nand the new for y value is ", _(point_getY(position))
+    "\nand the new y value is ", _(point_getY(position))
 );

 /************ output ************
 position: 10, 15
-the new for x value is 20
+the new x value is 20
-and the new for y value is 30
+and the new y value is 30
 *********************************/

 point_free(position);